 The college has a "Students' Council" for every academic year.
 The selection of the student as members of the students council is as per the provisions of sections 40 (2) (b) of the 'Maharashtra University Act 1994'.
 The composition of "Students' council" is as follows: Principal Chairman A Nominated Teacher by Principal Member NSS Programme Officer Member Director, Physical Education Member One student from each class with academic merit in the last examination held and engaged in full-time study in the college Members One student with outstanding performance in each activity of Sports, NSS, and Cultural Activities.
 Members Two female students nominated by the principal (SC/ST/NT/ OBC) Members The Secretary of the Council is elected by the students' members themselves.
-The activities and functions of the students' Council: • Organise and co-ordinate the academic and cultural events in the college ullet Mediate between the students and college • Coordinate all extracurricular activities and annual gathering of college • Volunteer in conference, workshops, sports events and NSS activities. • Representing on the working committees of the college Students' representation is on the following committees: College Development Committee Anti-ragging Committee Cultural Committee Library Committee Women Development Cell NSS Study Circles of All Departments The Students Council in the college is formed is formed every year.
-The procedure to nominate the class representative amongst the academic merit students in the last university examination was carried out at the college level.
-These students select the Secretary from them.
+The activities and functions of the students' Council: • Organise and co-ordinate the academic and cultural events in the college • Mediate between the students and college • Coordinate all extracurricular activities and annual gathering of college • Volunteer in conference, workshops, sports events and NSS activities. • Representing on the working committees of the college Students' representation is on the following committees: College Development Committee Anti-ragging Committee Cultural Committee Library Committee Women Development Cell NSS Study Circles of All Departments The Students Council in the college was formed in 2013-14 and 2014-15.
+But after 2014-15, the Maharashtra University Act 1994 was supposed to be replaced by Maharashtra Public University Act.
+Therefore, the formal council was not formed in the college.
+However, the procedure to nominate the class representative amongst the academic merit students in the last university examination was carried out at the college level.
+These students selected the Secretary from them.
 The initiative has rendered the expected results.
 The student representatives played an active role in organizing the activities and in working committees.
 The participation of the students helped them develop leadership qualities and a sense of responsibility.